 Once the insurance company records the transfer of ownership, a confirmation is sent to you, settlement provider, and the escrow agent.
 Upon receiving the request, the escrow agent would release the funds in the form of payment.

-While this information aims at providing you a general idea of how life settlement works and what the factors involved are, seeking professional advice is of great importance.
+While this information aims at providing you with a general idea of how life settlement works and what the factors involved are; seeking professional advice is of great importance.
+If you are planning to sell your life insurance for cash, get in touch with Harbor Life Settlements, the best life settlements company and know more about the process involved in finding the best value for your life insurance.